-Now, thirty-nine years after the tragedy, I’d like to remind folks that Lennon’s widow, Yoko Ono, “prefers to focus on October 9th (as) the date of her husband’s birth, rather than the grim anniversary that arrives each December.”
+Now, 41 years after the tragedy, I’d like to remind folks that Lennon’s widow, Yoko Ono, “prefers to focus on October 9th (as) the date of her husband’s birth, rather than the grim anniversary that arrives each December.”

 Additionally, Saber has made inspiring comments about the late musician and his widow.

 During some of the years Saber refers to in his remarks, Lennon spent many hours with Yoko Ono enjoying coffee at Cafe La Fortuna, a place which had a colorful awning – and a place where I saw him on many occasions (including a time when my mother traveled to NYC and visited me).

 Nine years after his death I moved to a one room apartment above that cafe which was a place with no window and had a tub in one closet and a toilet in another.

 Upon living in such digs, I began to wonder if the term “water closet,” might’ve originated from situations like the one I had in my apartment.